 The gentler version of the legend speaks of La Befana (the gift giver) as an elderly apron clad Italian woman busily using a broom to clean her house when there is a knock at her door.
 The three Wise Men in search of a new born baby knocked to ask direction.
 The old woman was not able to help the Wise Men who asked her to join them on their quest.
 She declined the invitation so she could continue her housework.
 After the Wise Men left, she began to feel she made the wrong decision and should have joined them.
 She ran after them still wearing her apron and holding her broom.
 After hours of searching, she was unable to find the Wise Men in search of the Christ child.
 Overcome by regret, she stopped each child she saw to give them a special treat in the hope one of the children would be the Christ child.

 January 6 is the beginning of the Epiphany season, an important time in the Catholic Church, which lasts until the Sunday before Ash Wednesday.
-Every year on the eve of the Epiphany, she travels in search of the Christ Child and stops at every child’s home to leave something in the child’s stocking.
+Every year on the eve of the Epiphany, she travels in search of the Christ Child how viagra works and stops at every child’s home to leave something in the child’s stocking.
 Good children receive sweet treats in their stockings but bad children receive a black lump of coal.

 The Feast of the Seven Fishes

 Tradition declares the Feast of the Seven Fishes originated in southern Italy as a celebration on the eve of Christ’s birth, after a day of restrictive fasting.

 Many, but not all, Italian families celebrate La Vigilia (Christmas Eve) with the Feast of the Seven Fishes.
 Historically, the Feast of the Seven Fishes was a break from the Roman Catholic traditions regarding abstinence marked by removing meat or dairy food from the diet for a specific amount of time.